hanax-ai/Citadel/docs/IDE_Configuration_Guide.md

 The configurations are optimized for the project's technology stack, including Python 3.10+, FastAPI, LangChain, LangGraph, React, Next.js, CopilotKit, and AG-UI Protocol.
 They provide support for code quality tools, debugging, and deployment, enabling developers to focus on building high-quality features for Project Citadel.

 The addition of MCP servers enhances collaborative development capabilities, while the Brave Browser configuration optimizes web searches and research for the development process.
 These tools together create a powerful, privacy-focused, and collaborative development environment tailored to Project Citadel's specific needs.

+The inclusion of AI-powered IDEs like Windsurf Wave 9 and CodeLLM further enhances the development experience, providing advanced features for code generation, understanding, and optimization.
+These tools are particularly valuable for working with complex AI/ML projects like Project Citadel, offering deep contextual understanding of codebases and intelligent assistance throughout the development process.